 In previous chapters, we discussed the relation between the spectral high-energy cutoff and the corona temperature.
-Observationally constrained cutoff energies can thus determine the physical nature of the corona.
+The observationally constrained cut-off energy can thus determine the physical nature of the corona.
 However, such measurements can be strongly affected by relativistic effects, namely by the gravitational redshift when the corona is compact, or by the Doppler shift when the corona is highly rotating, or by the combination of both.

-The relativistic redshift of the high-energy cutoffs were first considered by \citet{Fabian2015} who employed the geometry of the corona from the lamp-post height constrained by the reflection models of soft excess, iron line and the Compton hump.
+The relativistic redshift of the high-energy cutoffs was first considered by \citet{Fabian2015}, who employed the geometry of the corona from the lamp-post height constrained by the reflection models of the soft excess, the iron line, and the Compton hump.
 The energy shift of the emission from a point on the black-hole rotational axis at a given height $h$ from the centre can be calculated as:

 The observed power-law emission with a high energy cutoff has the form: